HKUST-MECH5950/Arduino_MEMS_sensor_project_demo/README.md

 # Arduino Sensors using Omron D6T Thermal MEMS sensor
 This repository provides sample projects for integrating **OMRON D6T MEMS Thermal Sensors** with the evaluation kits **2JCIE-EV01-AR1**, **2JCIE-EV01-FT1**, and various Arduino boards.

+**How the Omron D6T Sensor Works: From First Principles** The Omron D6T MEMS Thermal Sensor is an advanced non-contact temperature sensor that detects the surface temperature of objects or stationary human presence.
+Its operation is rooted in the first principle of heat transfer—the concept that all objects emit **thermal radiation** proportional to their temperature.

 The **D6T sensor series** enables high-sensitivity detection, including the ability to sense stationary human presence.
 This is achieved through:

 - **OMRON's unique MEMS and ASIC technology** for high Signal-to-Noise Ratio (SNR).